 - May cost a lot more than building in-house talent.

-Ultimately, it is up to you to determine how many people you need.
+Ultimately, it is up to you to determine how many people you need, but if you’d like additional insight, we help our clients make these decisions.
+Give us a call.

 […] Hiring new staff that are trained on a MAP to build infrastructure behind each marketing program. […]